 Method 5: Windows Update

 A simple upgrade to Windows might very well be one of the most effective remedies to this issue.
-This is because the most recent enhancements could eliminate the system issues responsible for producing this error.
+The most recent enhancements could eliminate the system issues producing this error.
 The greatest thing, however, is that in addition to fixing other system issues, this will also improve performance.
 So now, to upgrade your device, please follow these steps:

-Step 2: After clicking Update & Security, choose to update Windows instead.
+Step 2: After clicking Update & Security, update Windows instead.

 Step 3: Press the button labeled Check for updates on the right side of the screen, and then continue to follow the instructions on the screen.

 Suppose none of the methods above successfully resolve the problem where PowerShell continues to launch during system startup.
 In that case, your only remaining choice is to remove the PowerShell app from your device.

 Step 1: To uninstall PowerShell, use the Command Prompt in administrator mode.

 Step 2: Copy and paste the command that is listed below into the command prompt, then hit the enter key on your keyboard.